com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 Mill's `--watch` flag watches both the files you are building using Mill, as well as Mill's own `build.sc` file and anything it imports, so any changes to your `build.sc` will automatically get picked up.

-For long-running processes like web-servers, you can use `.runBackground` to make sure they re-compile and re-start when code changes, forcefully terminating the previous process even though it may be still alive:
+For long-running processes like web servers, you can use `.runBackground` to make sure they re-compile and re-start when code changes, forcefully terminating the previous process even though it may be still alive:

 ```bash